OlegIlyenko/hacking-scala-blog/posts/Introduction-to-Type-Dynamic.md

 	  }
 	}

-I actually had issues with this one.
-If you will try to use it in REPL (and some other contexts), you will get something like this:
+Since the REPL generates code to report a value after an assignment, the following won't work yet.
+(You can witness the generated code with the special `show` comment.)

-	scala&gt;  test.firstName = "John"
+	scala&gt;  test.firstName = "John" // show
+	      [...]
+	      test.firstName = "bob";
+	      val $ires0 = test.firstName
+	      [...]
 	:12: error: value selectDynamic is not a member of DynamicTest val $ires0 = test.firstName
 	             ^

-Seems that compiler treats it as getter, and tries to find `selectDynamic`.
-I think, that the reason for this is a snapshot version of Scala 2.10 compiler that I currently using.
-So let's hope that it would be fixed soon.
-Meanwhile, you can test `updateDynamic` like this:
+You can avoid this effect by using a local statement:

+	scala&gt;  { test.name = "bob" ; () }
+	You have just updated property 'name' with value: bob

+Or by just supplying `selectDynamic`:

-	object MyApp extends App {
+	class DynamicTest extends Dynamic {
-	  val test = new DynamicTest

-	  test.firstName = "John"
+	  var value: String = ""
+	  def updateDynamic(name: String)(value: Any) = this.value = s"$name is $value"
+	  def selectDynamic(name: String) = value
 	}

-This works as expected and prints:

-	You have just updated property 'firstName' with value: John
+With the expected result:

+	scala&gt;  test.name = "bob"
+	test.name: String = name is bob

 ### Parameterizable Extractors

 This was my dream for a long time!
 Wouldn't it be nice, if you can specify regexp directly in pattern matching expression instead of defining it elsewhere and then use your variable in pattern match or to extract specific elements of the `Map`?
-With type `Dynamic` you can actually archive this, and here is example it's usage:
+With type `Dynamic` you can actually archive this, and here is example its usage:

 	Map("firstName" -&gt; "John", "lastName" -&gt; "Doe") match {
 		case p.firstName.lastName.Map(